answerdigital/oxford-omop-data-mapper/docs/transformation-documentation/ProcedureOccurrence_procedure_date.md

     ProcedureDate,
     ProcedureOpcsCode
 from lung
-where ProcedureOpcsCode is not null;
+where ProcedureOpcsCode is not null and NhsNumber is not null and ProcedureDate is not null;

 ```